-Waiting Until Marriage To Have Sex?
-Here's How To Talk To Dates About It
+If You're Waiting Until Marriage To Have Sex, Here's How To Tell Your Dates

 Talking about sex isn’t necessarily the most comfortable thing to do while you’re still getting to know someone.
 Yet talking about not having sex isn’t any easier, particularly in the early stages of dating.
 If you’re waiting until marriage to have sex, that’s a stance that any prospective partners should be made aware of, given that physical intimacy and personal values play such a massive role in compatibility.
 But how should you tell your dates about your decision?
 Take a deep breath — because experts say it’s totally possible to minimize the potential awkwardness of this convo.

 First, however, let’s get one thing straight.
 There’s nothing wrong with delaying sex until you say “I do,” just as there’s nothing wrong with engaging in (safe) casual sex well before walking down the aisle.
 Only you get to define what sex means to you, and when the right time is to enjoy it.

 Pinpointing the reason you’re waiting is helpful because it will allow you to clearly and confidently communicate your choice.
 This can give your date some more context and insight about you as a person.
 It can also help to reinforce your decision in your own mind, reminding you of your values and allowing you to stay strong in a vulnerable situation.
 While articulating your choice, be careful not to express any judgment if your date has a different opinion on sex before marriage.